|Charlevoix South Pier, MI|

 In 2005, Charlevoix South Pier Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 After the review process, the National Park Service awarded the lighthouse to the City of Charlevoix in 2008.

-In March of 2009, Charlevoix Historical Society was awarded $29,666 for work on Charlevoix South Pier Lighthouse from the Michigan Lighthouse Assistance Program, which is administered by the State Historic Preservation Office and funded by proceeds from the sale of Michigan's “Save our Lights” license plate.
-Evidence of this work was clearly apparent in August 2009, as the lighthouse, which had been white in recent decades, was painted bright red, a color it had sported for many years.
+In March 2009, Charlevoix Historical Society was awarded $29,666 for work on Charlevoix South Pier Lighthouse from the Michigan Lighthouse Assistance Program, which is administered by the State Historic Preservation Office and funded by proceeds from the sale of Michigan’s “Save our Lights” license plate.
+Evidence of this work was clearly apparent in August 2009, as the lighthouse, which had been white since 1968 was painted bright red, a color it had sported for many years.

 Head Keepers: Wright Ripley (1885 – 1923), Captain William H. Shields (1923 – 1924), Everitt C. Sterritt (1924 – 1935), Ernest George Hutzler (1935 – 1940).